meds-ee-uet/AHB-DMA-Controller/README.md

 | `Hold Write` | "State indicating that the bus grant was given to the processor during a write operation, and the state remains active until the DMA channel is re-enabled. |

 ## ***Verification and Testing***
 To verify the DMAC, a Mock AHB Peripheral with a 1024-byte register file (`8x1024`) was designed.
-Two instances, source and dest, acted as data source and destination. `transfer_size` was 18 with random data in source, and `burst_size` was 4.
-The first 16 words transferred in 4 bursts of 4, the remaining 2 in single mode.
+Two instances, source and dest, acted as data source and destination. `transfer_size` was 22 with random data in source, and `burst_size` was 4.
+All the tests were performed on an AHB Bus.
+The first 16 words transferred in 5 bursts of 4, the remaining 2 in single mode.
 All three request types were tested, with `DmacReq[1]` given priority when asserted.
 All edge cases passed successfully.

+- You can access the RTL for AHB Bus through this [link](https://github.com/meds-uet/AHB-Bus) or from the [Resources](#resources) Tab.

 ## **Waveforms**